 Meanwhile, a former AMF co-worker had landed at Trigon Blue Cross shortly before the layoffs — and when he heard I was available, he got my resume in the door on the last day of the hiring period, and I started working there in July 2001.

-I was there just two months when the world changed again — it was surreal, watching our network slow to a crawl as everyone tried to get out on the Internet on that one day in September 2001.
+I was there just two months when the world changed again — it was surreal, watching our network slow to a crawl as everyone tried to get out on the Internet on 9/11/2001.

-That job lasted close to 8 years — and again, it was finances that ended it.
+That job lasted over 8 years (the last 6 months in limbo) — and again, it was finances that ended it.
 Over time, Trigon had become Anthem which became WellPoint, and WellPoint eventually valued executive bonuses over all other things… which meant that when Dell offered a ridiculously low price to take over the helpdesk and desktop support, WellPoint took it (and the CIO and CEO made a ton of bonus money, while service went to hell in a handbasket).
 My last day at WellPoint was in October 2009.
 I wasn’t worried.
 I knew my stuff, and I’d find work.
 (The pattern?
 Too soon to tell, and with Facebook, it may finally have been broken.)

 After ten months sitting at home, reality set in, and I went back to WellPoint — sort of.
 Through TEKSystems, I wound up at a WellPoint subsidiary for what was supposed to be a short-term gig at their helpdesk.
 That lasted two years, and wasn’t the most fun I’ve ever had.
 I worked for an uncommunicative manager in an impossible situation — WellPoint couldn’t risk outsourcing the helpdesk, but had no interest in spending any money on upkeep, staffing, or for that matter much else at the subsidiary.
 It’s a zombie company now.
 I feel badly for the people who are still there.
 (2014 update: last I heard, they’re still a mess.
 The manager was let go in 2013.
 Most of the folks I work with moved to other positions.
 I’m SO glad I got out.)
 (2016: WellPoint finally changed their corporate name to Anthem because the old name had become so incredibly toxic.
 They still outsource their IT and it’s still a disaster.)